xkollar/xkollar.github.io/data/posts/2017-03-15-heroku-and-https.markdown

 [servant][hackage:servant]-based service.

-PS: You really do not need this should you have proxy configuration under your control, as all major reverse proxies can do this for you.
+PS: You really do not need this should you have proxy configuration under your control as all major reverse proxies can do this for you.

 [wiki:PaaS]: https://en.wikipedia.org/wiki/Platform_as_a_service
 [hackage:wai]: https://hackage.haskell.org/package/wai